Jacob-Jeffries/m11c/README.md

 ## Description

-This web application allows a user to review notes and new ones to a dashboard.
+This web application allows a user to review notes and add new ones to a dashboard.

 ## Instalation